Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Critical Discussion}

-The creativity evaluation of RL-based models depend on how the agent is implemented and which rewards are considered.
+The evaluation of the creativity of RL-based models depends on how the agent is implemented and which rewards are considered.
 The learned space of solutions depends on the used rewards (and on the pre-training technique in case of fine-tuning).
-They typically contain an adversarial signal or the likelihood with respect to training data; thus, combinatorial or exploratory creativity is obtained.
-However, additional rewards can have the effect of transforming that space (see Subsection \ref{creativityoriented}).
-As far as Boden's criteria are concerned, value is typically ensured by some qualitative domain-specific reward.
-Novelty and surprise might be achieved as well by means of specific rewards; however, it is not the case of current models.
-Interestingly, the common presence of a value function (e.g., a critic network) can make them appreciative, as requested by the creative tripod \cite{colton08}.
+They typically contain an adversarial signal or a likelihood with respect to the training data; thus, combinatorial or exploratory creativity is obtained.
+However, additional rewards can have the effect of transforming that space (see Section \ref{creativityoriented}).
+As far as Boden's criteria are concerned, value is typically ensured by some qualitative domain-specific reward or by approaching human preferences.
+This also allows us to consider them as appreciative, as discussed in Section \ref{gandiscussion}.
+Novelty and surprise might be achieved as well by means of specific rewards; however, this is not the case for current models.